SepidehHosseinian/Python-Essentials-for-MLOps/README.md

 •  notebooks: This folder contains the Jupyter notebooks for each lesson of the course.
 The notebooks include the lecture slides, code examples, exercises, and solutions.

-•  scripts: This folder contains the Python scripts for some of the code examples and exercises in the notebooks.
+•  src: This folder contains the Python scripts for some of the code examples and exercises in the notebooks.

 •  data: This folder contains the data files used in the notebooks and scripts.